easyt0re/piecewiseLinearModel/README.md

 # 20190710
 ## section 3: change to desired states, augment, and design controller
-surprisingly, this was done quite easily. the code was mostly from *linScript.m*. at this point, everything saved was still 27 (or 27x1) instead of 3x3x3.
+surprisingly, this was done quite easily. the code was mostly from *linScriptJS.m*. at this point, everything saved was still 27 (or 27x1) instead of 3x3x3.
 I later realized that this was only the continuous time part. so this file was still unfinished. another thing I realized was that it's harder to debug `parfor`. whatever was wrong, the flag was always at the `parfor` line though the error was the real error. saved the designed controllers as *lqrGainwI_3x3x3.mat* b/c in the end, *genMultiOPs.m* should be run offline and the controllers should be loaded for real-time usage.

 ## the start of all controllers in one file
 saved *controlDemoLMwIAW1D.slx* as *disturbTest.slx* and successfully wrapped the controller part into a variant subsystem. now, controller (MIMO/SISO, later continuous/discrete maybe) could be specified with a flag `CTRLTYPE`. tested with MIMO continuous time and it's working. need to do the same for the rest. the result of each run could be saved in a `SimulationOutput` structure for plots later.